jjiantong/Awesome-KV-Cache-Optimization/README.md

 The survey and the repository are **still under active development** and will be updated regularly.

-🙋 If you would like to include your paper in this survey and repository, please feel free to submit a pull request or open an issue with the paper's title and a brief summary highlighting its key techniques.
+🙋 If you would like to include your paper in this survey and repository, please feel free to submit a pull request.
+You can generate the markdown row for each paper by filling in the first part of ```generate.py``` and running ```python generate.py```.
+Alternatively, you can open an issue with the paper's title and a brief summary highlighting its key techniques.
 You can also contact us via email.

-Please let us know if you find out a mistake or have any suggestions!
+🙋🏻‍♀️ Please let us know if you find out a mistake or have any suggestions!
 We greatly appreciate your feedback regarding this repository or survey!

 🌟 If you find this resource helpful for your work, please consider giving us a star and citing our [research](#citation).